Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Tilings with Stellate Symmetry Groups in

-Figure \ref{fig:tiling3232} shows isotopically distinct fundamental tilings with the same realization of the symmetry group $3232$ and the same D-symbol.
-The tiilings are drawn in their lifted versions on the hyperbolic plane and fit onto the genus-$3$ Riemann surface $S$ obtained by identifying opposite edges of the dodecagon in green, with fundamental group $\pi_1(S)$ a subgroup of $\star 246$, such that $\pi_1(S)$ is normal.
-Figure \ref{fig:tiling3232} represents the most complicated case as the presentation of the MCG uses most of the theoretical results introduced in the earlier sections.
+Figure~\ref{fig:tiling3232} shows isotopically distinct fundamental tilings with the same realization of the symmetry group $2233$ and the same D-symbol.
+Of the MCGs in table~\ref{table:stellatemcgs}, $2233$ and $2266$ use most of the theoretical results discussed in the previous sections.
 On the other hand, groups like $22222$ turn out to be particularly simple, using only \eqref{eq:stelmcgpresentation}, \eqref{eq:half-twists} and the arrangements of the group elements in a fundamental tiling.
-Figure \ref{fig:tiling2224} shows isotopically distinct fundamental tilings with symmetry group $2224$ and the same combinatorial structure.
-Figures \ref{fig:tiling2222276}, \ref{fig:tiling2222277} and \ref{fig:tiling2222254} shows isomorphic symmetry groups (in this case $22222$) that produce isotopically distinct tilings.
-Figures \ref{fig:tiling2222276} and \ref{fig:tiling2222277} show isotopically different sets of tilings with the same D-symbol, whereas figure \ref{fig:tiling2222254} shows a further set of combinatorially equivalent tilings with a different D-symbol.
+Figure~\ref{fig:tiling2224} shows isotopically distinct fundamental tilings with symmetry group $2224$ and the same combinatorial structure, continuing the enumeration started in figure~\ref{fig:tiling2224ht}.
+Figures~\ref{fig:tiling2222276},~\ref{fig:tiling2222277} and \ref{fig:tiling2222254} show isotopically distinct tilings invariant under isomorphic symmetry groups (in this case $22222$).
+Figures~\ref{fig:tiling2222276} and \ref{fig:tiling2222277} show isotopically distinct sets of tilings with the same D-symbol, whereas figure~\ref{fig:tiling2222254} shows a further set, with a different D-symbol, of mutually combinatorially equivalent tilings.
+We concentrated here on tilings with vertices only at points of increased symmetry, to better illustrate the action of the MCG on the tilings.
+Figure \ref{fig:tiling2222277} shows how the degree of distortion of the initial hexagonal fundamental domain increases as one steps through the enumeration.
+Notice that the starting placement of every set of geometric generators is induced by doubling a fundamental domain for the Coxeter supergroup of the stellate group, except for that of Figure~\ref{fig:tiling2222254a}.
+The fundamental domain and the starting set there yield a minimally sheared domain as a starting point for the enumeration, but the combinatorial class of the tiling w.r.t. which we found a suitable starting set of generators is different than that of Figures~\ref{fig:tiling2222276a} and \ref{fig:tiling2222277a}, illustrating that while we can narrow down the choice of starting set to a finite number, there is no unique canonical choice.
+On the other hand, note that all three starting fundamental domains with their placements for generators from Figures~\ref{fig:tiling2222254a}, \ref{fig:tiling2222276a} and \ref{fig:tiling2222277a} are a result of gluing $\star 246$ triangles as in Figure~\ref{fig:symmetries} together.